History of German football: Into the new millennium

 In preparations for the 2006 World Cup, the DFB attempted to fairly balance the number of venues between the eastern and western halves of the country.
 However, the organization had to face up to the reality of there not being enough suitable facilities in the old DDR –not limited to stadiums, but including hotels, restaurants and other visitor needs, and transportation infrastructure–, with the result that the east finds itself underrepresented.
 Only one of the 2006 venues was in the former East Germany (in Leipzig).
 Similarly, only one of the nine venues for the 2011 FIFA Women's World Cup, also held in Germany, was in the former East Germany (in Dresden).
 The situation fits into the broader context of the effects of German reunification on East Germany and the resentment that many Ossis feel for their western cousins.

 RB Leipzig is one notable club that produced a major resurgence of football in the former East Germany.
 This club saw several successive promotions in a short period of time and gained promotion to the Bundesliga for the 2016–17 season.
 The club's success has been controversial.
 RB Leipzig was founded by initiative of drink company Red Bull GmbH, whose involvement in the club has sparked new discussions about commercialism in professional football.

 The 2012–13 season saw FC Bayern Munich become the first club ever to achieve the treble by winning the Bundesliga, DFB-Pokal, and European Cup.

 Bayern Munich made German football history even further by earning a record fourth consecutive Bundesliga title in 2016, and eventually became the first German club to attain more than four championships in succession by winning their fifth and sixth titles in 2017 and 2018 respectively for the club's 27th league title and their 28th nationally, both new records.

 Meanwhile, after 55 seasons, Hamburger SV was relegated from the Bundesliga to the 2.
 Bundesliga for the first time in the club's history.
 During the 2017–18 season, a final day win over Gladbach was not enough to escape the drop as Wolfsburg won against Cologne.
-Hamburg had to endure a disastrous season under various managers after surviving two playouts in the preceding four seasons.
+Hamburg had to endure a disastrous season under various managers after surviving two playoffs in the preceding four seasons.